Edgars-Sinats/QuizHunterCompose/README.md

 Question app
 =================================

-Single player game app that displays scrambled words.
-To play the game, player has to make a word using all the letters in the displayed scrambled word.
 Question app what will help to learn new topic with answering on question and choosing/filtering already positive(mostly) answered questions.
     //Next step implement theory for questions in case of explanation needed. [// 1] Plan of taking text block of theory and linking to questions with help of AI text recognition tool.
 This code demonstrates the Android Architecture pattern MVVM and component like - ViewModel and StateFlow.